MadibaLab/CPInspector/README.md

-** **Open Command Prompt with Administrator Privileges, then run the following command c:\hotspot\install\install.bat
+**  Open Command Prompt with Administrator Privileges, then run the following command ** c:\hotspot\install\install.bat

-** **Open  regular Command Prompt (without Administrator Privileges), then run the following command c:\hotspot\install\installDev.bat
+** Open  regular Command Prompt (without Administrator Privileges), then run the following command ** c:\hotspot\install\installDev.bat

-##Running the application
+## Running the application

-** ** visit at any place that has Public Wifi.
+**  Visit at any place that has Public Wifi.**

--open the IDLE program (Windows: Start ?
+-Open the IDLE program (Windows: Start ?
 All Programs ?
 Python 3.7 ?
 IDLE (Python GUI).

 -In the IDLE program, using File ?
 Open in Windows, go to the c:\hotspot folder.
 Open the file called "crawl", which might show up as crawl or as crawl.py in the directory listing.